-12. InradiusAn incircle of a triangle is a circle which is tangent to each side.
+12. InradiusAn incircle of a triangle is a tangent circle to each side.
 An incircle center is called an incenter and has a radius named inradius.
 All triangles have an incenter, and it always lies inside the triangle.
 The incenter is the intersection of the three-angle bisectors.
 The product of the inradius and semiperimeter (half the perimeter) of a triangle is its area.

 13. CircumradiusThe circumcircle of a triangle is a circle that passes through all of the triangle's vertices, and the circumradius of a triangle is the radius of the triangle's circumcircle.
-Circumcenter (center of circumcircle) is the point where the perpendicular bisectors of a triangle intersect.
+The circumcenter (center of the circumcircle) is the point where the perpendicular bisectors of a triangle intersect.